dgonzalb/BambooPaymentDoc/content/es/docs/Payment-methods/Mexico/mx-apm.md

 ---
-title: "Alternative Payment Methods"
+title: "Medios alternativos de pago"
-linkTitle: "Alternative Payment Methods"
+linkTitle: "Medios alternativos de pago"
 date: 2023-05-08T07:28:16-05:00
 description: >
   Learn how to integrate your solution to process payments in physical payment branches or using Bank transfers.